Accounting · Cryptocurrency tax

 Calculate the position

-We work out cost bases, capital gains and losses, apply the CGT discount where eligible, and identify any income to report.
+We work out cost bases, capital gains and losses, apply the CGT discount or cost-base indexation as eligible for the date of each CGT event, and identify any income to report.

 Review & explain